 - 4.1 It may be that an independent member resigns or is removed from office before the end of their term of appointment.
 Resignations must be made in writing to the Council (paragraph 4(9)(a) of Schedule 1 and paragraph 4(8)(a) of Schedule 2 to the Justice Act).
 In this event, the Council must notify the Policing Board.
-Removal is a matter for the Board, or the Council with the approval of the Board, and is provided for by paragraph 8 of Schedule 1 and paragraph 8 of Schedule 2 to the Justice Act. - 4.2 Where a vacancy arises, the Policing Board may select a further person from the list of nominees submitted by the Council for the last appointments process.
-In this case, individuals should be given an opportunity to update their application form and equality monitoring form. - 4.3 If this approach is not feasible the Policing Board may, with the approval of the Department of Justice, abbreviate the appointment process.
-For example, the following process could be followed: - advertisements could be placed in the appropriate provincial (local) papers; or - interest groups/organisations in the area could be asked to encourage candidates to apply. - 4.4 Regardless of the process to be followed, all applicants must complete an application form.
+Removal is a matter for the Board, or the Council with the approval of the Board, and is provided for by paragraph 8 of Schedule 1 and paragraph 8 of Schedule 2 to the Justice Act. - 4.2 Where a vacancy arises, the Policing Board will select from their reserve list. - 4.3 Where the reserve list of independent members is exhausted, the Policing Board will consult with the Department of Justice as to what action should be taken. - 4.4 Regardless of the process to be followed, all applicants must complete an application form.
 Application forms should be returned directly to the Policing Board.